 Pantry

 For dry and canned foods, a pantry’s temperature should be between 50 and 70 degrees Fahrenheit.
 Clean, dark, dry, and cold pantries are ideal.
-Rotate dry and canned foods in your cupboard using the first-in, first-out strategy to reduce waste.
-Examine cans for symptoms of spoilage, such as cracks, bulges, or leaks, frequently.
+Rotate dry and canned foods in your cupboard using the First-in, First-out strategy to reduce waste.
+Examine cans for symptoms of spoiling, such as cracks, bulges, or leaks, frequently.

 Refrigerator

 Between 34 and 40 degrees Fahrenheit, the ideal temperature for your refrigerator is to keep your food fresh and safe.
-Unfortunately, there is no assurance that a refrigerated item will be kept for an extended period.
+Unfortunately, there is no assurance that a refrigerated item will keep for an extended period.

 Instead of using open containers for storage, you should store items in airtight containers or foil, plastic wrap, and bags.
 Food deteriorates due to spoilage microbes, enzymes, and oxidation, even when the refrigerator temperature is kept below 40 degrees.